There are two ways to navigate this website: (1) Browse (2) Use Google Search engine

-- OUR PLEDGE TO YOU We pledge ourselves to be governed by a board of directors of not less than five individuals, a majority of whom shall be other than employees/staff, which shall meet at least semi-annually to establish policy and review accomplishments.
+- OUR PLEDGE TO YOU We pledge ourselves to be governed by a board of directors of not less than five individuals, a majority of whom shall be other than employees/staff, which shall meet at least quarterly to establish policy and review accomplishments.

 - The board shall also have access to the annual audit for review and decision making, with direct access at all times to the independent certified public accountant.
 Accounting practices shall conform to accepted auditing standards (GAAS) with financial statements prepared in accordance with generally accepted accounting principles (GAAP).